repositony/mesh2vtk/readme.md

 ### Choose specific energy/time groups

-If specific energy or time groups are required they can be filtered by group index.
+If specific energy or time groups are required they can be filtered **by group index**.

 ```bash
 # Extract specific energy and time groups by index